Issam Al-Sager: The expansion of “Watani” … does not stop

 Mashhad variable

-Regarding the changes that the banking sector is experiencing two years after the pandemic, Al-Sager stressed that the banking industry is witnessing changes before the pandemic, mostly related to technological development, and that “Corona” came to accelerate the pace of those changes so that customers increased their demand for digital channels.
+Regarding the changes that the banking sector is experiencing two years following the pandemic, Al-Sager stressed that the banking industry is witnessing changes before the pandemic, mostly related to technological development, and that “Corona” came to accelerate the pace of those changes so that customers increased their demand for digital channels.

-He expected that digital transactions would become a culture among customers that would continue after the pandemic, noting that banks were quick to keep pace with these changes, develop their digital channels and spend to accelerate the digital transformation.
+He expected that digital transactions would become a culture among customers that would continue following the pandemic, noting that banks were quick to keep pace with these changes, develop their digital channels and spend to accelerate the digital transformation.

 Al-Sager continued, “We anticipate the changes and were prepared through a huge technological infrastructure and digital channels ready to meet the needs of our customers, and more than 90 percent of our banking operations were implemented through (Al-Watani via mobile) and (Al-Watani via the Internet) services in 2021, and the number of people increased The operations that took place via mobile 30%.”